DiogoMoreira4/siaas-cli/README.md

 Show published configurations for all agents (published single-agent configurations, if existing, will always take precedence): `siaas-cli agents-configs-broadcast-show`

-Publish configuration key(s) for all agents (configure portscanner loop interval to once a day): `siaas-cli agents-configs-broadcast-add-or-update portscanner_loop_interval_sec=86400`
+Publish configuration key(s) for all agents (configure port scanning loop interval to twice a day, and to transfer data in loops of 2 hours): `siaas-cli agents-configs-broadcast-add-or-update portscanner_loop_interval_sec=43200,datatransfer_loop_interval_sec=7200`

 Show published configuration keys for all agents: `siaas-cli agents-configs-broadcast-show`

-Remove published key 'portscanner_loop_interval' for all agents: `siaas-cli agents-configs-broadcast-remove portscanner_loop_interval`
+Remove published key 'portscanner_loop_interval_sec' for all agents: `siaas-cli agents-configs-broadcast-remove portscanner_loop_interval_sec`

 Clear all published configuration keys for all agents (restores config from agents' local config files): `siaas-cli agents-configs-broadcast-clear`